xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ##### Share a space

 You can share a space with other users using the `--shared` option.
-If they have a Data Hub account, they will be able to read from that space using their own tokens (and any data transfer will be charged to their Data Hub account).
+If they have a XYZ Maps account, they will be able to read from that space using their own tokens (and any data transfer will be charged to their XYZ Maps account).

 ```console
 xyzmaps space config spaceID --shared true